Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 The difference in duties between a program manager and a project manager comes down to who’s focusing on the daily tasks vs. overarching project plans.
 That said, it’s common for both to collaborate.
 Let’s dive into some key roles and responsibilities of a program manager.

 While the roles of a program manager vs. project manager are different, they do share some responsibilities, such as overseeing projects and coordinating communication.
-Program manager roles and responsibilities vary from company to company, but some of the universal duties include project strategy, quality control, performance reporting, change management, and risk planning
+Program manager roles and responsibilities vary from company to company, but some of the universal duties include project strategy, quality control, performance reporting, change management, and risk management.

 A good candidate will have all of these and more, as well as be a good leader who can coordinate with multiple teams.
 Here are some additional roles and responsibilities of a program manager.

 Program managers also streamline internal processes and define best practices for a collection of projects.
-This allows project managers to have clear direction when managing projects.
+This allows project managers to have clear direction when managing various projects.
 It also prevents errors due to lack of communication and time spent on work.

 Other strategic duties include coordinating projects with a project manager to make sure deliverables are aligned.

 Program managers also tend to focus on creating program roadmaps for high-level company goals.
-This is slightly different from a project manager who will create individual project roadmaps
+This is slightly different from a project manager, who will create individual project roadmaps.

-While both a project manager and program manager should be analyzing and reporting on ROI, a program manager is in charge of ensuring that company-wide ROI aligns with high-level objectives.
+Read: 100+ teamwork quotes to motivate and inspire collaborationWhile both a project manager and program manager should be analyzing and reporting on ROI, a program manager is in charge of ensuring that company-wide ROI aligns with high-level objectives.

 This means meeting with project managers to ensure one-off projects are hitting initial goals.
 Program managers will often be the point of contact for reporting ROI metrics to company executives and overall program performance.